 Dover Forest is yet again another Singapore hidden gem and unofficial park.
 However, this Singapore park features its very own MRT station (EW22) and is one of the most lush corners in the middle of residential Singapore.
 Compared to the other non-compared Singapore parks on this list, Dover Forest is easily accessibly via MRT!

-9. Chek Jawa Wetlands on Pulau Ubin
+13. Chek Jawa Wetlands on Pulau Ubin

 View this post on Instagram

-π Eastern end of Pulau Ubin (island off Singapore’s eastern coast)
+πEastern end of Pulau Ubin (island off Singapore’s eastern coast)

 βΏ Not Accessible

-Located on the eastern side of Pulau Ubin, this charming island has lots of nature to offer.
-You can catch a S$4/pax ferry from Changi Point Ferry Terminal.
-This Singapore park is so much more than a park.
 It’s popular for biking, hiking, and checking out points of interest such as the German Girl Shrine, the Ubin Fruit Orchard as well as a temple.
 You can even take an outdoor cooking class; learn more about it here.
 Don’t forget your cash, water, and bug spray!

-10. Punggol Waterway Park
+14. Punggol Waterway Park

 View this post on Instagram

-πSentul Cres (Eastern Singapore)
+πSentul Crescent (Eastern Singapore)

 βΏ Partially Accessible